Last updated on October 29th, 2022

 - Laurisilva of Madeira (1999)

-#10.
-The largest artificial underwater park–The Ocean Revival Underwater Park—in the world is in Portugal.
+12. The largest artificial underwater park–The Ocean Revival Underwater Park—in the world, is in Portugal.

-#13.
-The University of Coimbra, established in Lisbon in 1290, is one of the oldest universities in continuous operation in the world, the oldest university of Portugal, and one of its largest higher education and research institutions.
+15. The University of Coimbra, established in Lisbon in 1290, is one of the oldest universities in continuous operation in the world, the oldest university of Portugal, and one of its largest higher education and research institutions.
+The University of Coimbra has a long history that may be traced back to the 13th Century.
+The enormous buildings of this faculty rise above the entire Coimbra, 100 meters above the sea level.
+One of the oldest libraries (Joanina Library) in the university comprises over 30,000 books and is designed with marble walls and floors with gold leaf.

-#19.
-Women in Portugal live longer than men in the country as the life expectancy of women is almost six years more than that of men.
+24. Women in Portugal live longer than men in the country as the life expectancy of women is 2 years more than that of men.

 Facts about Portuguese history and culture